 On the left bank of the gorge there are several rock towers, built of more solid limestone.
 They are called »The Kušpegar's belfries« (by the nearby Kušpegar farm) and are a popular rock climbing area.
 In 4 sectors there are almost 50 routes of difficulties from 6a to 8a.
 Here's the link to the climbing site of Dovžanova soteska (in Slovenian).

 The second marked path starts just in the valley of Kokra river, on the main Jezersko road, soon above the Kanonir inn.
-Above the Kokra valley it reaches the big Močnik farm, on some 950 m.
+Above the Kokra valley it reaches the big Močnik farm, on some 950 m (see the picture below!).
 Till there we can also drive by a car (from Spodnje Jezersko).